J/Z (New York City Subway service): Post-1990 changes

-On September 30, 1990, weekend J service was cut back to Canal Street, but it was extended back to Chambers Street in January 1994.
+On September 30, 1990, weekend J service was cut back from Broad Street to Canal Street, but it was extended back to Chambers Street in January 1994.

 From May 1 to September 1, 1999, the Williamsburg Bridge was closed for reconstruction.
-J trains ran only between Jamaica Center–Parsons/Archer and Myrtle Avenue.
-J/Z skip-stop service operated in both directions between Jamaica Center and Eastern Parkway-Broadway Junction.
+J trains ran only between Jamaica Center and Myrtle Avenue; Z trains and skip-stop service operated in both directions between Jamaica Center and Eastern Parkway-Broadway Junction.
 During the closure, B39 bus service over the Williamsburg Bridge was free.
 The closure was anticipated to last until October 1999, but regular subway service was restored one month ahead of schedule.
 The project cost $130 million, including replacing the tracks support structure, signal system and other equipment.
-On September 1, 1999, J and Z trains, which previously skipped Bowery between 6 a.m. and 8 p.m. on weekdays, began stopping there at all times.
+On September 1, J trains began stopping at the Bowery station 24 hours.
+J trains previously skipped Bowery between 6 AM and 8 PM on weekdays when the M was operating into Manhattan.
+The Z also began stopping at Bowery during its hours of operation for the first time ever on this day.

-After the September 11, 2001 attacks, service on the BMT Broadway Line in Lower Manhattan, as well as all R service, was suspended.
-J trains were extended beyond Broad Street via the Montague Street Tunnel to replace the R to Bay Ridge–95th Street at all times except late nights, when it only ran to Broad Street and a shuttle ran in Brooklyn between 95th and 36th Streets.
-J/Z skip-stop service was suspended.
-Normal service on all three trains was restored on October 28.
+After the September 11, 2001 attacks, the Z and skip-stop services were suspended, and the J was initially cut back from Broad Street to Broadway Junction, but service got restored to as far as Essex Street on the evening of September 12 and made all stops along the route.
+On September 17, J trains were extended beyond Broad Street via the Montague Street Tunnel during daytime hours and originated and terminated at Bay Ridge–95th Street to replace the R, which got suspended; trains made all stops along the full route.
+Overnight service was split into two sections, with the northern section operating between Jamaica Center and either Broad Street or Chambers Street, and the southern section operating as a shuttle between 36th and 95th Streets.
+Normal J service was restored on October 28; the Z and skip-stop services were restored on the following day.

-On November 20, 2008, in light of severe budget woes, the MTA announced a slew of potential service cuts; among them was the potential elimination of Z service.
+On November 20, 2008, in light of severe budget woes, the MTA announced a slew of potential service cuts; among them was the potential elimination of the Z and skip-stop services.
+The J would make all stops between Sutphin Boulevard and Myrtle Avenue; weekday peak direction express service between Myrtle and Marcy Avenues would be retained.
 In May 2009, after the New York State Legislature passed legislation to offer financial support to the MTA, this planned service cut was taken off the table.
+However, on December 8, 2009, the MTA announced that a budget shortfall would once again result in service cuts, among them being the discontinuation of the Z and skip-stop services; the proposal to discontinue the Z and skip-stop services were withdrawn in March 2010, but other service cuts that the MTA proposed still took place in June of that year.